 Ah, yes, Spring Break.
 Possibly the pinnacle of the college experience, legendary enough to inspire questionable movies (James Franco in corn rows, anyone?) glorifying the week in mid-March during which college students everywhere invade the coastal sands of North and South America to drink, make bad choices, and straight up #RAGE.
 You know, like college but in swimsuits, duh.
 (I mean, at least I’m pretty sure that is what spring break is meant for—I’ve never properly participated.)

 By the time you’re reading this, your Spring Break may very well over, but don’t fret, you can use this guide for future reference (sorry seniors, enjoy the real world).
 Or, if you go to a college that actually takes a spring break in the season it’s named for rather than early March, this is perfect timing.
+You can get college spring break packages for much better prices and get everything all included such as hotel, airplane tickets and food.
 Either way, if you’re a college student like me who is bewildered at the fact that fellow students can afford to go on Spring Break vacations to wild and warm locations (I thought we were all in this “broke college student” thing together guys??
 PLEASE TAKE ME WITH YOU *sobbing*) and intend to spend your #SpringBreak2k16 on the same couch you wallowed on avoiding your midterms, then look no further: my Broke Spring Break How-to Guide is here for you to read at your leisure.
 (AKA this is basically a list of all the things I’ve done with my break.
 Enjoy.)

 - Nature Walks